IvannaZimina/E-shop_Order-window/README.md

     3) form with inputs to add personal data of client;
     4) send order with axios to route on back by button “SEND ORDER”.
  Make route on back to get order’s data.

+## Environment
+Clone repositore on your machine.
+Use npm install to add all dependencies in project and open web-app.

 ## View
 ![image](https://user-images.githubusercontent.com/46706194/146979811-4947fb52-f994-41a8-9185-0e9270e5970a.png)